spdk/spdk/examples/nvme/fio_plugin/README.md

 When testing random workloads, it is recommended to set norandommap=1.  fio's random map processing consumes extra CPU cycles which will degrade performance over time with the fio_plugin since all I/O are submitted and completed on a single CPU core.

+We also do some performance comparion between fio + spdk plugin with spdk perf(examples/nvme/perf/perf) on NVMe SSDs.
+If you use one job for fio test (which means using one CPU core), the performance will be worse than spdk perf (also using one cpu core) against many NVMe SSDs.
+But if you use multiple jobs for fio test, the performance of fio will be similiar with spdk perf.
+We analyze this phenomenon, it is caused by the architecture of fio.
+Mainly is can scale with multiple threads (i.e., cpu cores), but it is not good to use one thread against many I/O devices.